ZA

 Systems reward consistency.
 A weekly follow-up rhythm is normal.

-- Week 1–2: open employer lanes (death-in-service + payouts), confirm UIF, open COIDA if work-related, open RAF if road accident, bank stop-loss + product map, insurance search, identify retirement funds.
+- Week 1–2: open employer lanes, confirm UIF, open COIDA if work-related, open RAF if road accident, bank stop-loss and product map, insurance search, identify retirement funds.

 - Week 3–4: submit remaining documents, respond quickly to missing-item lists, confirm next dates and references.

-- Month 2: weekly follow-ups per lane, always referencing your case/claim number.
+- Month 2: weekly follow-ups per lane, always referencing your case number.

-- Month 3: escalate formally if there is no movement (with evidence pack).
+- Month 3: escalate formally if there is no movement.

 One-line tracking format (use for every lane)